MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 ---
 title: Add navigation
-description: Once you have embedded a dossier, you can use helper methods in the Embedding SDK to let users navigate within the dashboard.
-For example, you can add code to get the table of contents for the dossier, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
+description: Once you have embedded a dashboard, you can use helper methods in the Embedding SDK to let users navigate within the dashboard.
+For example, you can add code to get the table of contents for the dashboard, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
 ---

 The Embedding SDK allows you to quickly integrate dossiers into a web application in a responsive manner.
-Once you have embedded a dossier, you can use helper methods in the Embedding SDK to let users navigate within the dashboard.
-For example, you can add code to get the table of contents for the dossier, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
+Once you have embedded a dashboard, you can use helper methods in the Embedding SDK to let users navigate within the dashboard.
+For example, you can add code to get the table of contents for the dashboard, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.

 :::tip